30 Spring Activities in Connecticut We Can't Wait To Do with Kids

-As soon as the first spring daffodils start poking through, we remember the old adage by Connecticut naturalist Hal Borland: "No winter lasts forever; no spring skips its turn."
-With spring (finally!) upon us, Connecticut families can start getting excited about all the fun activities—from playgrounds to hikes to ice cream—that await us when the snow melts and the jackets get hung in the back of the closet.
+As soon as the first spring flowers start poking through, we remember the old adage by Connecticut naturalist Hal Borland: "No winter lasts forever; no spring skips its turn."
+With spring (finally!) upon us, Connecticut families can start getting excited about all the fun late March, April, May, and early June activities—from playgrounds to hikes to ice cream—that await us when the snow melts and the jackets get hung in the back of the closet.

 1. Grab some binoculars and tune little ears into some birdsong—it's birdwatching season!

 4. Go fishing!
-Connecticut has lots to offer the budding angler, so go catch your own dinner in a nearby lake, pond, or resevoir—we know the best spots to fish with kids!
+Connecticut has lots to offer the budding angler, so go catch your own dinner in a nearby lake, pond, or reservoir—we know the best spots to fish with kids!

 7. Visit a farm.
 Farms in the springtime mean one thing--BABY ANIMALS!
 What kid doesn't love getting up close and personal with little chicks and lambs?
 Flamig Farm in Hartford County is an especially fun spot.

-8. Head to Beardsley Zoo and take a peek at the two rare Amur leopard cubs born last year.
+8. Head to Beardsley Zoo and take a peek at the two rare Amur leopards and other exotic animals.
+Note: the Zoo is open daily and timed tickets must be pre-purchased online.